federicoambrosino/web-site/_posts/2020-03-02-poincare-section-clicker-toy.md

 ## Nonlinear resonances

-Suppose we're close to an exactly resonant orbit that recurs every nth time it hits the Poincaré section.
-Near by, we might find nonlinear resonances.
-These are quasiperiodic orbits with irrational frequencies, but they almost-recur every nth time they hit the section.
+Suppose we're close to an exactly resonant orbit of order *n*.
+Nearby, we might find nonlinear resonances.
+These are quasiperiodic orbits with irrational frequencies, but they almost-recur every *n*th time they hit the section.
 They trace out little loops around the resonances, hitting each of the *n* little loops once before returning to the first one.